robertfasano/emergent/docs/source/optimization.rst

 In doing so, we replace the physical inputs with virtual inputs, which are linear combinations of the original ones.

-For example, consider a cost landscape consisting of a stretched two-variable Gaussian which is rotated by 30 degrees about the :math:`z` axis.
+For example, consider an experimental landscape consisting of a stretched two-variable Gaussian which is rotated by 30 degrees about the :math:`z` axis.
 The effects of the coupling are evident: performing a line search in :math:`x` or :math:`y` alone will not in general find the maximum, since by changing one variable we